Box-Tools/BoxKit/paper/paper.md

 Simulation sofware instruments like Flash-X [@DUBEY2022] store output in the form of Hierarchical Data Format (HDF5) datasets.
 Each dataset is often gigabytes (GB) in size and requires cache efficient techniques to enable its integration with Python packages.
-BoxKit datastructures act as a wrapper around simulation output stored in HDF5 files and provide metadata for AMR blocks that describe the simulation domain.
+BoxKit data structures act as a wrapper around simulation output stored in HDF5 files and provide metadata for AMR blocks that describe the simulation domain.
 The wrapper objects are lightweight in nature and represent chunks of data stored on disk, acting as array like input for Python